d56857619-bit/Data-Structures-Assignment/README.md

-A queue follows the First In First Out (FIFO) principle �. datastructures and Algorithms.pdf None
+A queue follows the First In First Out (FIFO) principle. datastructures and Algorithms.pdf None
 Applications:
 Printer task scheduling